Bike Month Riding Tips: Parking Your BikeMay 17, 2012 at 2:41 pm | Posted in Resources | 7 Comments

 Tags: Bike Parking

-According to Bikelaw.com, each year, somewhere between 800,000 and 2 million bikes are stolen and valued at $50 millions dollars.
+According to Bikelaw.com, somewhere between 800,000 and 2 million bikes are stolen each year for a total value of $50 million in stolen bikes and bike parts.
 Here are some tips on parking your bike and how to prevent your bike from being stolen.

 Where to Park Your Bicycle